edgedb/edgedb/docs/intro/projects.rst

 1. It spins up a new EdgeDB instance called ``my_instance``.
 2. If no ``edgedb.toml`` file exists, it will create one.
-This is a configuration file that indicates that a given directory is an EdgeDB project.
-Currently it only supports a single setting: ``server-version``.
+This is a configuration file that marks a given directory as an EdgeDB project.
+Learn more about it in :ref:`our edgedb.toml reference
+   <ref_reference_edgedb_toml>`.

    .. code-block:: toml